tsuru/tsuru/docs/using/tsuru.yaml.rst

 * ``healthcheck:use_in_router``: Whether this health check path should also be registered in the router.
 Please, ensure that the check is consistent to prevent units being disabled by the router.
 Defaults to false.
+When an app has no explicit healthcheck or use_in_router is false a default healthcheck is configured.